inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.

 ## 3. Current Project Status
+*   **Architecture:** Formally defined and documented a comprehensive data lifecycle for tracked jobs in `DATA_LIFECYCLE.md`, creating a robust state machine that includes milestone timestamps, CRM-like functionality for next actions, and a foundation for future features like offer negotiation support and hiring funnel analytics.
 *   **Application is stable and functional on its production domain.** The application now features a public-facing landing page for new user acquisition and a fully functional, authenticated user dashboard.
 *   **Automated Data Hygiene & Expiration:** Automated processes are now in place to identify and update the status of expired job postings (based on URL validity, age, or legacy format) and stale tracked applications (based on inactivity).
 *   **Enhanced Job Tracker UI:** The "My Job Tracker" table displays clear statuses for job postings and tracked applications, including reasons for expiration.
 New filtering options allow users to efficiently view "All Jobs", "Active" or "Inactive" job applications, and "Active" or "Expired" job postings.
 The filtering and pagination now work cohesively.